A Prayer from our Church for the New Year 2021

 Our picturesque village church of St Mary & St John here in Lamyatt is part of the Alham Vale benefice.
 It is set in beautiful countryside with access to a number of lovely walks.

-We meet up for worship twice a month – at 11am on the first Sunday of the month for a short, informal Worship For All service, and at 9.30am on the third Sunday for our communion service.
+We meet up for worship twice a month – currently at 10am on the first Sunday of the month for a communion service and at 10am on the third Sunday a worhip for all service.
 Up-to-date information on services can be found (as can extra information) on the Lamyatt ‘A Church Near You’ website here.

 The church is open to visitors every day during daylight hours.
 Inside you will find our wonderful collage, worked by a group of ladies from the village in the 1990s.
 Postcards are on sale there.
 In the chancel there are memorial plaques to the Guyon family who held the living here during much of the 19th century.
 Our stained glass window depicting St Christopher, dates from 1907 and was given by Christopher Welch (hmm, I wonder why he chose that subject matter?)
 Worth looking for too is the wooden carving of St Christopher.
 We hope people will find the recent additions of the children’s area and prayer table useful.

 We aim be inclusive and to give a very warm welcome to anyone who comes along to join us.
 We are particularly delighted that our beautiful church has been the venue for a number of weddings in recent years.
 If anyone would like more information, please contact a member of the PCC:

 Freda Gibbons – Tel: 01749 813 477